-San Diego's food scene is growing faster than ever, with a slew of exciting new restaurants hitting the city in the past few months.
-From a North Park donut shop serving uniquely flavored pastries to conveyor-belt sushi on Convoy, here are the 10 restaurants lighting up the local landscape right now.
+San Diego's food scene is growing faster than ever with a slew of exciting new restaurants hitting the city in the past few months.
+From banh mi in Kearny Mesa to a Little Italy venue serving amazing Baja-inspired cuisine, here are the 10 restaurants lighting up the local landscape right now.

 The second U.S. restaurant from Tijuana chef Javier Plascencia (Romesco), this gleaming, two-story haunt in Little Italy offers modern interpretations of Mexican cuisine (think shrimp and bone marrow sopes), along with agave-based cocktails, craft beer and wines from both California and Baja.
 Contemporary design meets rustic decorative touches inside the artfully composed space, with a crudo bar, an open kitchen and a terrace.